zzstoatzz/birdo/README.md

 else:
     row[flag] = interpolated value
 ```
 Since you'll be iterating through the `df`, you'll want a copy of the production values list that isn't being changed.
-Use the `i` iterator value to index your copy of the list outside the `for` loop and get the years before and after any given year like:
+Use the `i` iterator value to index your copy of the list that's stored outside the `for` loop and get the years before and after any given year like:

  `P_copy[i-1] = PrevYearsValue`